ergochat/ergo/docs/MANUAL.md

 ## Why can't I oper?

-If you try to oper unsuccessfully, Ergo will disconnect you from the network.
-If you're unable to oper, here are some things to double-check:
+If your `OPER` command fails, check your server logs for more information.
+Here are some general issues to double-check:

 1. Did you correctly generate the hashed password with `ergo genpasswd`?
 1. Did you add the password hash to the correct config file, then save the file?